horgh/twitter-tcl/README.md

     libraries that the latter depends on.
 Like other Eggdrop scripts, you can place them in a scripts subdirectory, and source them as usual in your configuration file.
+  - Review the variables at the top of `twitlib.tcl` and `twitter.tcl`.
+You can change the options there if you like.
+The defaults are probably okay.
   - Register for a consumer key/secret at [apps.twitter.com](https://apps.twitter.com) by creating an application.
-This is used for authentication.
+This is used for authentication with Twitter.
-  - Make sure your application is set to have Read and Write permission.
-If you don't, then you will not be able to do things like follow people or tweet.
+  - Make sure your Twitter application is set to have Read and Write permission.
+If it isn't then you will not be able to do things like follow people or tweet.
 There is a 3rd permission level where you can access direct messages, so if you want to be able to do that, you should enable that too.
 The permission settings are under the application's Permissions tab (at the time of writing).
-  - Find your consumer key (API key) and consumer secret (API secret) for the application you registered.
+  - Find your Twitter consumer key (API key) and consumer secret (API secret) for the application you registered.
 At the time of writing, this is under the Keys and Access Tokens tab for your application.
-  - `.chanset #channel +twitter` to provide access to !commands in #channel.
+  - `.chanset #channel +twitter` to provide access to `!commands` in `#channel`.
 These channels also receive status update output.
 You issue this command in the Eggdrop's partyline which you can reach either through telnet or DCC chat.
 How you get on to the partyline depends on your configuration.
   - Say `!twit_request_token` in a channel you set `+twitter`.
 You will be given instructions on what to do after (calling `!twit_access_token`, etc).
 The bot should respond to you in the channel.
 If it does not, confirm the channel is `+twitter` and that it recognizes you as a +o user.
-See usage notes above.
-  - Alter the variables at the top of `twitlib.tcl` and `twitter.tcl` to change various options.

-## FAQ

-  * Error `Update retrieval (mentions) failed: OAuth not initialised.` in partyline.
-    * This means you need to complete the OAuth authentication.
-To do this, see the setup points above.
-TL;DR: Issue `!twit_request_token` in a channel set `+twitter`.
-The bot should answer you.
-  * No status updates show.
-    * Ensure that `poll_home_timeline` at the top of twitter.tcl is set 1.
-  * How do I change the Twitter account used by the bot?
-    * Use the `!twit_request_token` command.

-## Authentication notes
+## Options

-  - To begin authentication on an account use `!twit_request_token`.
-  - To change which account the script follows use `!twit_request_token`.
-Make sure you are logged into Twitter on the account you want and visit the authentication URL (or login to the account you want at this URL) and do `!twit_access_token` as before.
-  - Changing account / enabling OAuth resets tweet tracking state so you will likely be flooded by up to `max_updates` tweets.
+There are more options than these.
+Refer to the header section of the scripts to see what else is available.

+  - The script stores state (authentication keys, seen tweets, etc) in the file defined by the `$state_file` variable.
+This file is relative to the Eggdrop root directory.
+You can set it to any path.
+  - The default time between tweet fetches is 10 minutes.
+You can alter the "bind time" option below to change to a different setting.
+Note you may not be able to use the 1 minute option if you are polling both the home and the mentions timeline as this can exceed Twitter's API limits.

-## IRC Commands
+## IRC channel commands

   - `!twit` / `!tweet` - Send a tweet
   - `!twit_msg` - Send a private message